grails-plugins/grails-resources/README.txt

 * Support "flavours" of resources e.g. source, CDN, minified etc

-* Support for defining which mappers are to be assigned to each file type - e.g. allow cachability of images but not gzipping of them
+* Support for defining which mappers are to be assigned to each file type - e.g. allow cacheability of images but not gzipping of them

 * Support for parameterized resources eg plugins or themes, by passing a map to the linking tags, which will result in new resources being created from the parameterized template:

     resource id:'jq-ui-css', url:[dir:'js/jquery-ui/themes/$theme', file:'jquery-ui-1.8-custom-min.css'], minified: true

-  Invoking <r:dependsOn name="jquery-ui" args="[theme:'cupertino']"/> would put "cupertino" into the resource with $theme substituted.
+  Invoking <r:use name="jquery-ui" args="[theme:'cupertino']"/> would put "cupertino" into the resource with $theme substituted.

 * Application-specific resource dependency overrides (e.g. force a plugin you use to use a newer version of jquery)

 * Cache the HTML needed to include the JS and CSS resources, so including these becomes very efficient

 * Allow app author to control which URIs are subject to filtering, not just types.
 E.g. a CMS may not want all its images and CSS processed.

-* Add option to CachedResources plugin to flatten the directory structure for shorter uris

-* Make CachedResources use base62 encoding to shorten hashed url links

 * Make SmartImageResources plugin that adds width and height tagAttributes that are pre-calculated by parsing the image